Skip to content

 • Drink filtered water and consume adequate essential fatty acids.
 This keeps cells hydrated and supports detoxification through the lymph and kidneys.

 • Prevent free-radical damage and reduce inflammation.
 Consume antioxidants in your diet to combat this.
-Eat unrefined, seasonal foods, support your detoxification organs and take Happy Turmeric.
+Eat unrefined, seasonal foods, support your detoxification organs, and take Happy Turmeric.

 • Strengthen your blood vessels.
 Think movement, antioxidants intake, an optimal vitamin D and cholesterol status.